knoxite/website/content/docs/storage-backends/content.md

 However, it is not considered safe to use username and password here.
 Instead, it is recommended to use access keys.
-The access key id as well as the secret access key can then be used by knoxite using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variable.
-See more below on How-To create access keys for your IAM-Identity.
+The access key id as well as the secret access key can then be used by knoxite using the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+You can find more information about creating access keys for your IAM-Identity below.

 A repository will be stored as 3 different buckets on S3.
 Those buckets will be generated automatically.